Skip to main content Skip to navigation

 Since 2012, WSU Viticulture & Enology students have developed their own wines in partnership with Washington wineries and WSU faculty.

 Students use grapes sourced from iconic vineyards, elevating quality and imbuing the wine with the unique characteristics found in each winemaking region.
-They also benefit from industry knowledge and experience.
+Students also benefit from industry knowledge and experience.

 Cosmic Crisp® Apple